 Seth Fein is an audiovisual historian and filmmaker.
 Born and raised in Brooklyn he lives in Jackson Heights Queens where he founded and operates Seven Local Film.
 His next documentary “Our Neighborhood” (now in production) draws from his own archival research to tell the story of Washington’s secret TV Cold War against the Cuban Revolution in Latin America across the 1960s which he recently spent a year developing as a Fellow in Multimedia History at Harvard’s Charles Warren Center.
 He writes as well as films and has published widely on the crossborder history of film and television in the Americas especially about the Golden Age of Mexican Cinema.
 He was a professor of history and film at Yale and currently teaches the history of World Cinema to filmmakers in Brooklyn College’s Feirstein Graduate School of Cinema in Steiner Studios in the Brooklyn Navy Yard.
 About Between Neighborhoods Fein notes “At a moment when one of Queens’ most notorious sons insists that restricting the world from the United States will make America great again Between Neighborhoods shows how Queens’ position as home to the world makes America as well as New York City great now.”

-This event is organized by the Charles Warren Center for Studies in American History and co-sponsored by DRCLAS.
+Presented in the collaboration with Charles Warren Center for Studies in American History.